The Home of Tibetan Buddhist Texts in Translation

 ku la gyüdé kyilkhor dzok

-In her body the maṇḍalas of all the classes of tantra are perfectly complete.
+Within her body, the maṇḍalas of all the classes of tantra are complete.

 ཐུགས་ཀ་དཔལ་གྱི་བེའུའི་དབྱིངས༔